the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-comms.md

 Using Plain Language is especially important in your registration and event information packs.

-If possible, consider co-developing Plain Language and Easy Read content alongside a community representative or person with lived experience.
+If possible, consider co-developing Plain Language and Easy Read content alongside community representatives or person with lived experience.
 If this is not possible for your event, you can review guidance on how to write in plain language and ensure that core communications and event content are checked by using an external tool.

 ```{note}